jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 The `>`character redirects standard out terminal output to *Import.log* file and `2>` redirects standard error terminal output to *Error.log* file.

 The final step is to import the PartyProfile result file to CRFReporter.
-Log in the CRFReporter, *Import/Export* section and follow the instructions in *Excel/XML-import*.
+Log in CRFReporter, *Import/Export* section and follow the instructions in *Excel/XML-import*.

 For EU529 inventory there is similar [`run-eu529-ghg-master.sh`](lukeghg/lukeghg/bin/run-eu529-ghg-master.sh).